mr-Arturio/PinPongGame/README.md

 keep track of the game score: how many games one player won.

 Progress: <br>
 I have a ping pong game that needs to be refactored.
 It is currently you versus the computer.
 We need to add a second player option, connect scores, and implement "Playing To" logic.
-Additionally, we need to adjust the game mechanics.
+Additionally, we need to adjust the game mechanics.<br>
+Import/export works wierd... doesnt want to work strait away, but after magicaly works, maybe it is something with the server...